wikiselev/SC3-old/README.md

 ### 2. Test run

-To test that the package has been installed successfully please run SC3 on a toy dataset:
+To test that the package has been installed successfully please run SC3 on a [published dataset](http://www.nature.com/nature/journal/v509/n7500/full/nature13173.html):

 ```{R}
 library(SC3)